 It's important to assure your interviewer that you are familiar with and enthusiastic about using available technology.
 In addition, you should emphasize that you are always looking for new technologies to implement in your classroom as they become available.

-Make a List of Technology You Have Used in the Classroom or at School
+List Any Technology You Have Used in the Classroom or at School

-If your previous schools had little technology in the classroom, showing that you use it at home can be a positive response.
+Translate your uses of tech at home into future uses of technology in the classroom.
+If your previous schools had little technology in the classroom, demonstrating your use at home can create a positive response from your interviewer.

 Provide Examples of Technology You Have Used